 These areas of tooth loss are often caused by clenching or grinding the teeth, creating enough load to flex the tooth slightly, popping off the thin layer of enamel over this area of the tooth.
-Also implicated in these defects is the consumption of soft drinks, including diet drinks which are acidic.
+Other causes include the consumption of soft drinks (including diet drinks) that are acidic.

 Normally, a bonding type material can be used, often without requiring the use of local anesthetic.
 This is a relatively simple dental procedure.